Hans-Werner Sinn: Education and career

 Sinn has published 85 scholarly articles in refereed journals including the American Economic Review, the Quarterly Journal of Economics, the Journal of Monetary Economics and the Journal of Public Economics.
 He wrote 36 scholarly articles for refereed conference volumes, 23 scholarly comments for refereed journals and conference volumes, and about 200 academic policy papers in various outlets.
 He authored 11 refereed scholarly monographs and 10 non-refereed scholarly monographs.
 In addition, he has written numerous newspaper articles and given many interviews.
 Moreover, he has made longer contributions for radio and television and has made many talk-show appearances.
 More than twenty articles on his person have been published in German and foreign newspapers.
 His 2003 book "Ist Deutschland noch zu retten?" has stimulated policy discussion in Germany and influenced the Agenda 2010 reforms.
 With more than 100,000 copies in print, the book is one of the most popular public policy monographs in recent history.
 It has also been published in English as "Can Germany be Saved?" by MIT Press in 2007.
 As a reaction to the criticism of his book in the media, Sinn wrote a follow-up book in 2005, "Die Basarökonomie".
-His book the Green Paradox and his prior research on this topic triggered a worldwide debate, as did Sinn's research on Target balances, which is summarised in his book Die Target Falle.
+His book the Green Paradox and his prior research on this topic triggered a worldwide debate, as did Sinn's research on TARGET2 balances, which is summarised in his book Die Target Falle.
 Sinn's book Casino Capitalism was named as one of the 50 best economics books of all time by Handelsblatt.
 His book "The Euro Trap: On Bursting Bubbles, Budgets, and Beliefs", published by Oxford University Press in 2014, reviews the effects of the adoption of the euro as a common currency and, in particular, the policy measures undertaken to combat the euro crisis.
 The book was hailed as "perhaps the most important scholarly book on the euro in at least a decade" by Kenneth Rogoff.
 He is also a regular contributor to Project Syndicate since 2002.

 Since 1989 Sinn has served on the Advisory Council of the German Ministry of Economics, and represented the Free State of Bavaria on the Board of Supervisors of HypoVereinsbank for ten years.

 In February 2018 his autobiography entitled „Auf der Suche nach der Wahrheit“ (“In Search of the Truth“) was published in German language on the occasion of his 70th birthday.

 Sinn lives with his wife near Munich.
 They have three adult children.